localstack/docs/content/en/user-guide/ci/github-actions/samples/index.md

 ## Integration testing
 A build matrix for Ubuntu and MacOS to run integration tests triggered by various ways.
-In case of failure the pipeline dumps the logs of Localstack and preserve them as artifacts for further investigations.
+In case of failure the pipeline dumps the logs of Localstack and preserves them as artifacts for further investigations.

 ```
 name: Run Integration Tests